 “We could put banjos on the fourth album, if we want to,” says Ben, like he’s making a threat.
 Truthfully, whether all four are agreed on the idea, Mumford & Sons are a completely different band with ‘Wilder Mind’.
 They’ll still be adored and loathed in equal measure, and if those Kraftwerk nods eventually emerge, it’ll take a few records.
 Same goes for the banjo revival - this LP is too far removed to be ditched altogether next time round.
 For years, there’s been a very different group waiting to show their true colours.
 As second album ‘Babel’ gave them a headlining status, the fabric of ‘Wilder Mind’ was coming together.
 Chances are, what happened next only enhanced the transformation.
 Near-death experiences don’t exactly lend themselves to the status quo.

 But as the leather-clad bikers depart, there’s still a sense of continuity.
 On the other side of the construction site, a builder taps away at his phone, looking intrigued.
 Eventually he walks over.
 Sheepishly, he says: “Sorry for being nosey, but I couldn’t help asking - who are those people having their photo taken?”
 Given the answer, he exclaims: “I thought so!
 Ah, I love them.
 Brilliant band.
 I’ve seen so many of their shows.
 Are they going on tour?
 Me and the wife are going to get tickets.
 I love Mumford & Sons.”
 Despite the transition behind the scenes - something made even more pointed on record - those bikers outfits aren’t fooling anyone.
 They’re still one of the biggest bands in the world, only this time, they’re making a big leap.

-Taken from the May issue of DIY, out now.
-Mumford & Sons’ new album ‘Wilder Mind’ will be released on 4th May via Gentlemen of the Road / Island Records.
+‘Wilder Mind’ is out 4th May via Gentlemen of the Road / Island Records.